Diuris venosa

-Diuris venosa, commonly known as the veined doubletail is a species of orchid which is endemic to New South Wales.
+Diuris venosa, commonly known as veined doubletail is a species of orchid which is endemic to New South Wales.
 It has a few thin, erect leaves and up to four white to lilac-coloured flowers with deep red to purple blotches and lines.

 Description

 Diuris venosa is a tuberous, perennial, terrestrial herb, with three to five erect, thread-like leaves 5-12 cm long and 1-3 mm wide.

 There are up to four flowers arranged on a raceme 10-40 cm high, each flower about 25 mm wide.
 The flowers are white to lilac-coloured with many purple lines and blotches.
 The dorsal sepal is broadly egg-shaped, 9-12 mm long, 4-9 mm wide and forms a hood over the column.
 The lateral sepals are linear to lance-shaped, 11-18 mm long, 2-3.5 mm wide and hang vertically below the flower.
 The petals are narrow egg-shaped, 3-10 mm long, 3-6 mm wide spreading more or less horizontally and resemble the shape of cow's ears.
 The labellum is 10-13 mm long and is divided into three lobes.
 The lateral lobes are linear to wedge-shaped, 3-4 mm long, 1-3 mm wide with a wavy edge.
 The medial lobe is a broad egg-shape to almost circular when flattened, 6-11 mm wide with a callus 5-6.5 mm long.